Benefits of a business bank account

 Builds a business credit rating.
 A business bank account allows your business to build its own independent credit rating, which in turn opens access to other business financial products such as business credit cards and business loans

 Easy switching.
-As with personal accounts, switching business bank accounts is easy thanks to the Current Account Switch Service (CASS)
+As with personal accounts, switching business bank accounts is easy thanks to the Current Account Switch Service (CASS).
+The switch guarantee scheme covers 99% of UK current accounts across 50 banks and building societies.

 What are the disadvantages of a business bank account?